The Shortcut

-The Shortcut (retitled Avoid the Shortcut) is a 2009 American horror film directed by Nicholaus Goossen, written by Dan Hannon and Scott Sandler, and starring Andrew Seeley, Shannon Woodward, Dave Franco, and Katrina Bowden.
-The film's plot centers on two brothers who discover a rarely used shortcut and learn its dark secret.
+The Shortcut is a 2009 American horror film directed by Nicholaus Goossen.
+The film stars Andrew Seeley, Shannon Woodward, Dave Franco, and Katrina Bowden.
+The plot centers on two brothers who discover a rarely used shortcut and learn its dark secret.

-Hannon and Sandler developed the screenplay in 2008 for Scary Madison, the newly formed horror division of Happy Madison Productions, the production company of comedian Adam Sandler, and Leomax, who financed and co-produced the film.
-Released in North America by Leomax on September 29, 2009, the film received mixed to favorable reviews, and was a commercial failure.
-Critics found the film to be above average and effective, but criticized its script as lacking character development.
+Dan Hannon and Scott Sandler developed the screenplay in 2008 for Scary Madison Productions, the newly formed horror division of Happy Madison Productions, the production company of Sandler's brother Adam, and Leomax Entertainment, who financed and co-produced the film.
+Released in North America by Indigomotion, a division of Leomax, on September 29, 2009, the film received mixed reviews and was a commercial failure.
+It ended up being the only film under the Scary Madison label, as it was retired in response to the film's failure.
+The film was released on DVD and Blu-Ray in North America by Anchor Bay Entertainment.

 Plot

 In 1945 a young couple, Dougie and Irene are leaving the homecoming dance.
 The couple take a shortcut through the woods where they begin to make out.
 Irene wants to stop, but Dougie attempts to rape her.
 She manages to injure him, however, so he leaves.
 As Irene makes her way out of the shortcut, a young boy Benjamin attacks her, hitting her over the head with a rock and killing her.
 It is revealed that Benjamin has growing health issues and eventually begins to murder anyone he sees using the shortcut.
 Ivor and the rest of Benjamin's family then hide him away from the rest of the world, by shackling him to the basement by a chain around his neck.